 The Noto Peninsula is a 100-kilometer stretch of land that juts out into the sea, making up the northern area of Ishikawa prefecture.
 A visit to Noto's beautiful beach, small fishing villages, and agricultural interior will mesmerize you and give you a new appreciation for slow-paced life.

 - Chatting with a friendly vendor at Wajima morning market

 - Looking out over the illuminated Senmaida rice fields at dusk

 - Soaking in hot spring waters while overlooking the ocean

-The most convenient route from Tokyo is by a one-hour flight from Haneda Airport to Noto Airport.
+The most convenient route from Tokyo is a one-hour flight from Haneda Airport to Noto Airport.
 The area has a network of local trains and buses for getting around, but the most convenient way to explore Noto is by car.

 By train, take the Hokuriku Shinkansen from Tokyo to Kanazawa.
 From there, connect to the JR Nanao line on a limited express train to Wakura Onsen.
-This course is covered by the JR Rail Pass.
+This course is covered by the JR Pass.

 Take the JR Nanao line limited express to Wakura Onsen.
 The journey takes one hour.